emmapa/proximity_kit/PK_MUV/README.md

 #### Configuration Mode
 The kit is in configuration mode when it is not connected to the Local WiFi.
 In configuration mode the Config Led is steady blue.
-You can enter in configuration mode with the following steps: keep pushed the Config switch and reset the kit.
-Hold the Config switch until the Config Led blinks blue and you can connect the PK_MUV to the local Wifi, see previous section "Connect the PK_MUV to the local WiFi".
+You can manually enter in configuration mode with the following steps: keep pushed the Config switch and reset the kit.
+Hold the Config switch until the Config Led turns blue, the PK_MUV can to connected to the local Wifi, see previous [section](Connect-the-PK-MUV-to-the-local-WiFi).

 #### Operation Mode
 If the kit has been successfully configured, it enters in operation mode.